Foods: Common Words used as Marketing Tactics

 • Clean: The term "clean" has been popular in recent years to imply simplicity and healthfulness.
 However, there is no official definition of what constitutes a clean product, making it a vague and potentially deceptive term.

 • Superfood: This marketing term is often used to describe nutrient-rich foods with supposed health benefits.
-While some superfoods are indeed nutritious, the term can exaggerate their actual health properties and lead consumers to believe they are a cure-all.
+While some superfoods are indeed nutritious, the term can exaggerate their actual health properties and lead consumers to believe they are a cure all.

 • Image/Marketing: Simply because a brand adorns itself with peaceful images, does not mean they follow through in reality.
 A company like Chobani is an appropriate example.
 (Image 1) The imagery they create is peaceful and serene.